 Because the 2022 MSAA Science was the first operational year of the assessment program, the item parameters for 2022 operational administration were used to establish the new scale.
+The 2023 science items were calibrated and converted to the 2022 scale.
 The procedures used to conduct the calibrations are described in this section.

-As described in Section 8-2, in preparation for the operational and field-test calibrations, the R9 stringers were removed from the data.
+As described in section 8-2, in preparation for the operational and field-test calibrations, the R9-stringers were removed from the data.
 In calibrating the operational items, first, an un-anchored calibration was conducted on all the operational items using PARSCALE (Muraki & Bock, 2003).
 At this point, each item was carefully examined for model fit.
 A visual inspection of the item fit plots was conducted.
-The empirical proportions of correct responses at a given level of ability must follow the shape of the model-based curve.
-In addition, the item parameter estimates were inspected.
-The discrimination parameters should not be extreme in either direction (neither greater than 3 nor less than 0.25); the difficulty parameters should also not be extreme (generally between -3 and 3, and definitely between -4 and 4); and the standard error of the difficulty parameters should generally be less than 0.30.
-Items that violate any of these conditions are automatically marked as "Do Not Use," though on rare occasions usage is allowed if the item is very close to meeting all the criteria, is needed for meeting substantive content constraints, and does not result in future tests having poorer reliability than the previous year.
+The empirical proportions of correct responses at a given level of ability must follow the shape of the model-based curve (Figure 9-1).